 It’s quite interesting to note that some even Web Development Agency executives can’t quite tell the difference between the two and often confuse them with other tradition web development services.
 Many a time you’ll find UI/UX design roles listed under other names and descriptions such as web developers, Web Design or graphic designers.
-Suffice to say, UI/UX design are more often than not buzz words that people like to throw around without really knowing what they are talking about.
+Suffice to say, UI and UX design are more often buzzwords that people like to throw around without really knowing what they are talking about.

 Unveiling the Acronyms

 UI/UX Design Agency services have been around for several decades now.
-The principles of conceptual design upon which they are built upon are even older.
+The principles of conceptual design upon which they are built are even older.
 Having a workable knowledge of the both UI and UX design indeed gives a design a well-recognized employable edge.
 It’s thus worthwhile to properly distinguish the two from each other.
 We’ll help you decipher what the acronyms mean.
-UX is short for User Experience while UI is short for user interface.
+UX is used to refer to User Experience while UI is used as short for User Interface.

 UX Design Vs UI Design